 In his new position, Gardner aims to help develop California’s aquaculture in a safe and sustainable way by leveraging the state’s cutting-edge technologies and expertise to help address and solve industry and community concerns.

-“I’m really exciting to start this position as I believe aquaculture has great potential in California and I want to help ensure its development best suits the needs of the Californian people,” says Gardner.
+“I’m really excited to start this position as I believe aquaculture has great potential in California and I want to help ensure its development best suits the needs of the Californian people,” says Gardner.

 Aquaculture, or farming of fish and other marine organisms for food or energy, is not yet a large industry in California.
 NOAA estimates that more than 80% of the seafood consumed in the US is imported, with about half of that coming from aquaculture.

 The growing aquaculture industry in the US has the potential to bring a greater variety of locally sourced, sustainably farmed seafood options to the state.
 Monterey Bay in particular is home to a number of small shellfish farmers growing abalone and oysters.
-Gardner will work closely with these practitioners as well as with researchers at MLML who are working to promote the development a sustainable aquaculture industry for the state.
+Gardner will work closely with these practitioners as well as with researchers at MLML who are working to promote the development of a sustainable aquaculture industry for the state.

 “Dr. Gardner’s appointment to the Sea Grant Extension Specialist position and his residency at MLML validates the importance of the aquaculture industry to the citizens of California, and the important role academics and research play in developing the industry in a sustainable fashion.
 We are thrilled to have Luke joining our program,” says Michael Graham, a professor at Moss Landing Marine Laboratories.